liuyangc3/note-book/applications/k8s/kustomize.md

-# transformers
+# transformer

-transformers allow you change a bit field value in a resource, for example image name, tag, deployment replicas and so on.
+transformer allow you change a bit field value in a resource, for example image name, tag, deployment replicas and so on.

 Build in transformers:
 * **namespace** add a namespace in each resource